top of page

 In 2017, a feasibility study was conducted by ownership in collaboration with Pat Rosebrook

 and Clyde Bridge.
-A short-list of proposed sites that provided optimal sugar bush potential was
+A short-list of proposed sites that provided optimal sugar bush potential was narrowed down to the Harmony River Valley, located in Goulais River, Ontario.

 Sugar bush installation broke ground in late 2018 while construction of our 20,000 square foot